Astronomy 2115 General Astronomy (Call No. 72271) Syllabus: Fall 2024

 Class Time: Tuesdays and Thursdays, 11:00 - 12:15pm Class Location: 114 Regener Hall

-Office Hours: Mondays 10-11am and Thursdays 9:00-10:00am, 3236 PAIS Bldg. (west of PopeJoy), or by appointment.
+Office Hours: Tu/Th 9:00-10:00am, 3236 PAIS Bldg. (west of PopeJoy), or by appointment.
 For quick questions catch me before or after class.
+There are also two TAs for the course: Evan David and Ella Hort, who will have office hours TBD.

 Homework: There will be regular reading assignments and homework.
 Reading assignments should be completed BEFORE the class time.
 Homework assignments will be handed out weekly.